Brett-Tanner/Journal/2023/Sep_23.md

     - [x] School stats summary shows past events
     - [x] Daily activities list activities for all events
       - [x] Added the ability for SMs to see attendance for past events while I was there
+    - [x] Realise a whole bunch of stuff breaks when there are no upcoming events, and add checks to prevent that
     - [] Stats page uses data from all events together

 - Invoices